turbot/steampipe-plugin-kubernetes/docs/index.md

 If you have a kube config setup using the kubectl CLI Steampipe just works with that connection.

-The Kubernetes plugin allows you set the name of kube cluster with the `config_context` argument in any connection profile.
+The Kubernetes plugin allows you set the name of kube kubectl context with the `config_context` argument in any connection profile.
 You may also specify the path to kube config file with `config_path` argument.

 ### Credentials via kube config